openooh/venue-taxonomy/specification-1.0.md

-Digital Out-of-Home Screen Venue Types
+# Digital Out-of-Home Screen Venue Types
-====

-## Introduction

-The intention of this document is to standardize the list of venue types that represent Digital-Out-of-Home (DOOH) advertising screens within a programmatic OpenRTB 2.5 context.
+The intention of this document is to standardize a taxonomy of venue types that represent Digital-Out-of-Home (DOOH) advertising screens within a programmatic OpenRTB 2.5 context.
 The systematization of DOOH venue types will allow for clearer targeting by media buying platforms across a spectrum of available supply-side platforms offering DOOH inventory.

-### Contributors

-* Adomni - Nicholas Babb
-* Broadsign - Matthew Mercuri
-* Place Exchange - Jason Shao
-* The Trade Desk - Alex Cohen
-* Verizon Media - M Wasfi
-* VIOOH - Jasleen Kaur
-* Vistar Media - Christian Collins

-## Versioning
+## Versioning & Amendment Process

+This specification, written by the contributing parties, is not exhaustive and amenable to changes based on feedback from new participants.
+However, to facilitate adoption between adopting parties, the frequency of changes shall be maintained on a cadence that respects the level of effort required by currently-integrated parties.

+Every attempt will be made to version changes to this specification consistent with [Semantic Versioning](https://semver.org/), with MINOR releases expected on a quarterly cadence.
+PATCH releases or addressing errata in the specfication will released as needed.

+### Version History

 | Version | Published         | Notes                                                                                    |
 | ------- | ----------------- | ---------------------------------------------------------------------------------------- |